The Tutela Process

 Customized, targeted, affordable, high production value, evidence-based training video library.

-Quantitative and qualitative data collection to support and iterate the Tutela Process.
+Quantitative and qualitative data collection to support and improve through iterative design the Tutela Process.

 Expanded access to and increasing the effectiveness of care and training.